ansys/pyoptislang/doc/source/user_guide/create_workflow.rst

 Type of the created node can be also created manually using :py:class:`NodeType <ansys.optislang.core.node_types.NodeType>` if constant is not available.
-Code below shows value of constant :py:const:`Sensitivity <ansys.optislang.core.node_types.Sensitivity>` from snippet above:
+Code below shows value of constant :py:const:`Sensitivity <ansys.optislang.core.node_types.Sensitivity>` from the preceding snippet:

 .. code:: python